neilzhu2/clarkdatalabs.github.io/about.md

 <img src='/images/people/ZoeWilkinsonSaldana.jpg' class='media-object' markdown = '1'>
 </div>
 <div class="media-body" markdown="1">
 Zoë is a Master's student in the School of Information specializing in information analysis and retrieval.
-She received her B.A. in Anthropology from Macalester College and has since worked in research and public & private libraries.
-Zoë enjoys data storytelling, especially crafting narratives using complex and messy data.
+She received her B.A. in Anthropology from Macalester College and has since worked in research and public & academic libraries.
+Zoë is especially interested in grappling with ambiguous and messy data, and using writing and visualization techniques to craft compelling data narratives.
 </div>
 </div>